-It’s hard to explain what it’s like standing here, in a vineyard surrounded by forests, seemingly worlds away… it’s just one of those special places that needs to be experienced firsthand.
+It’s hard to explain what it’s like standing here, in a vineyard surrounded by forest, seemingly worlds away… it’s just one of those special places that needs to be experienced firsthand.

 Above the fog line, the south-westerly slopes of our favored blocks see cool morning sun, but are protected from the intense afternoon heat.
 Outcroppings of white tufa and rhyolitic rocks are interspersed with knolls of red and brown loam and iron-rich volcanic ash, which add complexity and amineral character to our grapes.

-What started out as pristine forest – home to a family of mountain lions and more rattlers than you can shake a stick at – is now 21 acres of planted vines with five clonal selections of Cabernet Sauvignon.
+What started out as pristine forest – home to a family of mountain lions and more rattlers than you can shake a stick at – is now 24 acres of planted vines with five clonal selections of Cabernet Sauvignon and 1 acre of Petit Verdot.
 Surrounded by fir, pine and Madrone trees, we’ve kept all the native rock and added raptor and bluebird boxes to maintain the biodiversity and sustainability of this land’s wild side.
 As Peter Sr. says, “Take care of the land and it will take care of you.”